Burger and Wine Pairings Done Right

 - Aglianico Aglianico is all about smoky, leathery, Italian wines…

-Are We Doing This Right?
+Last Word: Are We Even Doing This Right?

 In researching this article I became obsessed with the proper way to build a burger.
 I always thought the rule was “lettuce on bottom and meat on top.”
 It made sense, you are essentially championing the meat on the top and using the lettuce as a way to stop the meat and tomatoes from making the bottom bread soggy.
 Nobody likes soggy bottoms.
 Of course, when you look online for the answer, there are a bunch of pictures putting meat at the bottom of the stack.